guoyanghg/Collaborative-Online-Judge/README.md

 A collaborative online judge system

-In the first two weeks, I have implemented CRUD operations of the OJ problems and the collaborative ACE editor.
+Implemented CRUD operations of the OJ problems and the collaborative ACE editor by WebSocket.
 The front-end is built by Angular and Bootstrap.
 Then back-end is implemented by Node.js and MongoDB.
+Built backend executor server with Flask and run the codes in the Docker virtual environment

 ![index](image1.png)
 ![collaborative editor](image2.png)

 ## Getting Started

 This project is being developed on the Ubantu18.04 system.
-The following instruction will tell you how to prepare Angular and Node.js environment.

 ### Prerequisites